Hexzenberg/Hexzenberg/README.md

-- 👋 Hi, I’m @Hexzenberg
+- Hi, I’m @Hexzenberg
-- 👀 I’m interested in Computer Science.
+- I’m interested in Machine Learning with a bit of Web Development on the side.
-- 🌱 I’m currently learning Bachelor's in Computer Science.
+- I’m currently enrolled in Bachelor's program with specialization in Computer Science and Engineering.
-- 💞️ I’m looking to collaborate on Coding projects revolving around innovative ideas.
+- I’m looking to collaborate on Coding projects revolving around innovative ideas.
-- 📫 How to reach me: hexzenberg@gmail.com
+- How to reach me: hexzenberg@gmail.com

 <!---
 Hexzenberg/Hexzenberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.